SpiNNakerManchester/SpiNNakerManchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/common_pages/MappingAlgorithms.md

 The RigCommandLineSAPlacer also produces one output, which is the json file which contains placement information.
 This is deduced from the ```<produces_outputs>``` tags.
 Note that the para_name is the same as the input type for the placements_path.
 This allows the PACMAN algorithm to deduce what type of data your outputting, whilst supporting general naming of output files.

 The tool chain currently supplies a collection of inputs into the PACMAN infrastructure.
-These are defined below and can be found from lines 194 to 206 of [spinnaker.py](https://github.com/SpiNNakerManchester/sPyNNaker/blob/mapping_work_flow/spynnaker/pyNN/spinnaker.py):
+These are defined below and can be found from lines XXXX to XXXX of [spinnaker_main_interface.py](https://github.com/SpiNNakerManchester/SpiNNFrontEndCommon/blob/master/spinn_front_end_common/interface/spinnaker_main_interface.py):

 |Name|Definition|
 |:----------------|:-----------------|